rucowboi/rucowboi.github.io/README.md

 This template was developed based on the California Health Maps website at�https://www.californiahealthmaps.org/.

-2024 Zone/County Update: The cancer map template has been updated to include county and zone data.
+2024 Zone/County Update: The cancer map template has been updated to be able to display county and zone-level data.

 # 2024 Zone/County Update

 To update the site, follow these steps:

 ## Prerequisites
-- Recomend use of Node.js version 14 by running:
+- Recommend use of Node.js version 14 by running:
   ```bash
   nvm use 14
   ```